battleaxedotco/tool-docs/docs/freebies/void.md

 ### Changed
 - Zero _Scale_ and _Rotation_ when selecting a single layer
 - New Void is inserted in parenting chain.
 If selected layer(s) have a single parent layer, this parent will become the parent of the new Void.
-- New Void layer is locked when holding ALT to create a hidden Void
+- New Void layer is locked when holding ALT/Opt to create a hidden Void

 ## 1.0.3
 Released: 2022-12-29